Geovation/georef/README.md

 (You will also need to expose port 3030 via the AWS Console.)

 Create a configuration file, by copying `config.example.json` to `config.json`.
-Both `uploadLocation` and `nextLocation` are optional, though the configuration file must be present for the build to succeed.
+See below for what values can be configured.

 Next, build and run the Dockerfile: